What is it good for?

 To save current diagram as an image press [Windows] + ENTER.

 Your scaling will be preserved in the image file.
 If you want to have a diagram larger or smaller, zoom it with the wheel before saving into the file.
-It will give you better resolution than scaling image afterwards.

 If you want to print a diagram, please save it into a file first and then print the file.